baskluiters/cpp-documentation-example/docs/source/installation.rst

 -------------

 The prerequisites to be able to build the documentation are mentioned below.
-The instructions for Windows are prefixed with W:, the instruction for OSX are prefixed with X:
+The instructions for Windows are prefixed with W:, the instruction for OSX/Linux/WSL are prefixed with X:, the instructions for Invoke are prefixed with an I:.

-* brew (Package manager for OSX)
+* brew (Package manager for OSX/Linux/WSL)

-  - Open a terminal window on OSX
-  - Paste the line as shown on `the brew website <https://brew.sh>`_ and press enter
+  - Follow the instructions on `the brew website <https://brew.sh>`_

 * Python3 (for running Sphinx)

   - W: Install from `python.org <https://www.python.org/download/releases/3.0/>`_
   - X: ``brew install python3``

+All python packages are installed later on during activation.
+One of these packages is ``invoke``.
+Many of the commands below are also conveniently wrapped in ``tasks.py`` which is used by invoke.
+If you install invoke in your global python3 environment, the following steps can be a lot easier.

+  * ``pip install invoke``
+  * (``invoke --list``)
+  * ``invoke install``

+You can also install the prerequisites manually

 * Graphviz (for dot/PlantUML)